Sanjyachi Poli Recipe

 - In another bowl, mix 1 tbsp oil with 1 tbsp water.

-- After 30 minutes, add the oil and water mixture from step 3 to the dough, again little by little, and knead the dough again to make it softer.
+- Now add this oil and water mixture from step 3 to the dough, again little by little, and knead the dough again to make it softer.

 - Divide the dough into parts, that are same in number as the filling, and shape each part into a round.